How To Erase Pen From Paper

 Chemical Erasers

-Techniques for Erasing Pen from Paper (continued)
+Techniques for Removing Ink from Paper

 Erasing with an Eraser

-When using an eraser, start by testing it on a small area of the paper to make sure it won’t damage the paper.
+When using an eraser, start by testing it on a small area of the paper to ensure it won’t damage the paper.
 Then, gently rub the eraser over the ink stain in a circular motion.
 Use a light touch and be patient, as erasing can take some time.
 If the ink stain is stubborn, try using a kneaded eraser, which can be shaped into a point for more precise erasing.

 Sanding the Paper